The Power of the Dog (Winslow novel)

-The Power of the Dog is a 2005 crime/thriller novel by American writer Don Winslow, based on the DEA's involvement with the War on Drugs.
+The Power of the Dog is a 2005 crime/thriller novel by American writer Don Winslow, based on the DEA's involvement with the war on drugs.
 The book was published after six years of writing and research by the author.

 Plot summary

-Winslow's novel describes three decades of the United States' war on drugs by following several main characters: The DEA agent Art Keller; Adán Barrera, who controls large parts of the drug trade from Mexico to the United States of America; the prostitute Nora Hayden; and Sean Callan, a gangster from the streets of New York.
+Winslow's novel describes three decades of the United States' war on drugs by following several main characters: The DEA agent Art Keller; Adán Barrera, who controls large parts of the drug trade from Mexico to the United States of America; the sex worker Nora Hayden; and Sean Callan, a gangster from the streets of New York.
 Agent Keller becomes obsessed with the Barrera family after they torture and kill a DEA agent in Mexico.
 Trying to avenge his colleague, Keller discovers massive involvement of the US and the Mexican governments in drug trade operations.
 The CIA prevents him from taking revenge on the drug cartels to combat left-wing activists in Latin America.

-Winslow's novel exposes the brutality of the war of drugs with graphic scenes of torture and massacres.
+Winslow's novel exposes the brutality of the war on drugs with graphic scenes of torture and massacres.
 It also navigates through the inner workings of the drug trade and how different organizations collaborate to achieve their respective goals, from the Mexican drug cartels to the Vatican.